fetchai/agents-aea/docs/skill-guide.md

 The last command will ensure that search requests are processed by the correct connection.

-## Step 8: Run a service provider AEA
+## Step 8: Run a Service Provider AEA

 In order for this AEA to find another AEA when searching, the second AEA (let's call it the service provider AEA) must exist and have been registered with the SOEF.

 From a different terminal window, we fetch a finished service provider AEA and install its Python dependencies:

 ``` bash
 aea fetch fetchai/simple_service_registration:0.32.4 && cd simple_service_registration && aea install && aea build
 ```